fabionolasco/front-end-architecture/README.md

 # Front-end Architecture

-## Repo open for collaboration
+## This repo is open for collaboration

-Please join us on making this repo better!
+Please share your resources here with the community.

+To do that, you may clone this repo and send back a pull request.

 ---